Norwin S. and Elizabeth N. Bean Foundation

 Question: What are the most common reasons why a proposal is denied?

 Answer: The Bean Foundation's grant review process is competitive, grant dollars are limited, and not all applications are recommended for funding.
-We review applications for their relationship to our grantmaking priorities and the listed grant review criteria.
+We review applications for their relationship to our grant making priorities and the listed grant review criteria.
 For example, an unsuccessful proposal may fail to articulate an important community need, lack a realistic plan for sustaining the work in the future, or fall short in demonstrating the capacity of staff, board, or volunteers to complete the proposed project.
 If your application is declined, we welcome a telephone inquiry to discuss the reasons for our decision, and how a future proposal from your organization might be strengthened.

-Question: Do I need to submit a final grant report?
+Question: Do I need to submit a grant final report?

 IMPORTANT: Grant recipients who do not submit final reports will not be eligible for future funding.

-Question: What information should I include in the final grant report?
+Question: What information should I include in the grant final report?

 We are as interested in what did not work as what did.
 While we understand the wish to focus on success, we respect the candor and insight involved in also sharing hard lessons learned.

-Question: How do I submit my final grant report?
+Question: How do I submit my grant final report?